kubesphere/dev-guide/sites/extension-dev-guide/content/en/feature-customization/menu/_index.md

 * Left navigation pane

-  KubeSphere provides a left navigation pane for each of the following modules: users and roles, cluster management, workspace management, project management, and platform settings.
+  KubeSphere provides a left navigation pane for each of the following modules: users and roles, cluster management, workspace management and platform settings.
 Example:

   <img src="./navigation-menu.png" style="max-width: 1000px; margin: 0px" />